 Both the Police and Crime Commissioner and the Constabulary are established by statute and as such can only be dissolved through an Act of Parliament.
-The PCC has in theory unlimited tax raising powers by way of a precept (although this may be subject to a local referendum depending on the trigger set by Government) and this funding is what ultimately funds more than half the costs of the Force.
+The PCC has in theory unlimited tax raising powers by way of a precept (although this may be subject to a local referendum depending on the trigger level set by Government) and this funding is what ultimately funds more than half the cost of the Force.

-Whilst the level of future Government funding is not known history shows that funding changes, particularly reductions, are phased in rather than being presented a cliff edge.
+Whilst the level of future Government funding is not known history shows that funding changes, particularly reductions, are phased in rather than being a cliff edge.
 This gives time for organisations to take steps to reduce their expenditure, even if it is at the expense of services, in order to fit within the funding envelope presented.
-Unlike a number of public sector bodies, such as local authorities, the Force and PCC do not have a great deal of exposure to the Commercial market and are reliant on Government grant and Council Tax for virtually all of their funding - both of which are reasonably stable funding streams.
-The Force is also able to call upon additional funding from the Home Office to cope with significant unbudgeted operation costs due to a local emergency - this has been evidence recently with the additional funding given to cope with the additional costs of the Covid pandemic.
-It is also a reasonable expectation that given the public security role of the Police the Government would support any Force experiencing financial difficulties - although this has not been put to the test as yet.
+Unlike a number of public sector bodies, such as local authorities, the Force and PCC is not allowed to undertake commercial activity and is therefore reliant on Government grant and Council Tax for virtually all of their funding - both of which are reasonably stable funding streams.
+The Force is also able to make a request to the Home office for additional funding to cope with significant unbudgeted operational costs due to a local emergency - but there is no guarantee this will be forthcoming hence the need to hold reserves for such an eventuality.
+It is also a reasonable expectation that given the public security role of the Police the Government would support any Force experiencing financial difficulties - although how this would be done has not been tested as yet.
 Hence overall the risk of the PCC or the Force becoming insolvent and therefore being unable to provide services is remote.

-The Medium-Term Financial Strategy which covers the next 4 years, based on a number of assumptions in respect of funding and service costs, indicates that potentially ± 17 m of savings will be required over this period.
+The Medium-Term Financial Strategy which covers the next 4 years, based on a number of assumptions in respect of funding and service costs, indicates that potentially £18.2m of savings will be required over this period.
 Steps are being taken to identify these through efficiencies and collaboration rather than service cuts - however this would be possible as a last resort however unpalatable that may be.
 In addition, the Force also hold reserves to enable delays in the delivery of savings to be covered should the need arise.